lucascarlosj/lucascarlosj/README.md

 ### About me
-I am student, and currently i dedicate myself more to mobile development 📱 (Flutter)
+I am currently a student and I dedicate myself more to mobile development 📱 (Flutter), I always like to learn new things about the world of development and technology as a whole!

 <p align="center">